-Systems Management Functions in the application layer related to the management of various Open Systems
+Systems Functions in the application layer related to the management of various Open

-Interconnection (OSI) resources and their status across all layers of the OSI architecture.
+Management Systems Interconnection (OSI) resources and their status across all layers of the last bit of the same PDU crosses a second designated boundary.

-Transit DelaysThe time difference between the instant at which the first bit of a Protocol Data Unit

-(PDU) crosses one designated boundary, and the instant at which the last bit of the same may carry voice signaling (MF, R2, etc.).
+Transit Delays The time difference between the instant at which the first bit of a Protocol content and may carry voice signaling (M_F, R2, etc.).

-PDU crosses a second designated boundary.

-Trunk An analog or digital connection from a circuit switch that carries user media content and header (of an intermediate destination) is added on top of the original, inner IP header.
+Data Unit (PDU) crosses one designated boundary, and the instant at which packet header (of an intermediate destination) is added on top of the original, inner IP header.
 In this case, the ESP or AH transform treats the inner IP header as if it were part of the packet payload.
 When the packet reaches the intermediate destination, the tunnel terminates and both the outer IP packet header and the IPsec ESP or AH transform are taken out.